Farmington Collaborative Preschool

-Farmington Collaborative Preschool (FCP) is located within the four settings of Irving A. Robbins Middle School, Noah Wallace Elementary School, West District Elementary School and Union Elementary School in the Historic Town of Farmington.
-FCP is a collaborative preschool which accepts applicants from Farmington Extended Care and Learning (EXCL) as well as qualifying students with special needs.
+Farmington Collaborative Preschool (FCP) is located at four sites; Irving A. Robbins Middle School, Noah Wallace Elementary School, West District Elementary School and Union Elementary School in the historic town of Farmington.
+FCP is a collaborative preschool which accepts applicants from Farmington Extended Care and Learning (EXCL), as well as qualifying students with special needs.
 Any child currently residing in Farmington, who is at least three years of age and toilet trained, and not eligible for Kindergarten is eligible for enrollment.

-Farmington Collaborative Preschool maintains high, developmentally appropriate standards for all children while following the Connecticut Preschool Curriculum Framework.
+Farmington Collaborative Preschool maintains high, developmentally appropriate standards for all children while following the CT Early Childhood Development Standards.
 FCP is committed to ensuring that all students in the program are afforded the opportunity to participate in high-quality preschool education.

 MISSION AND PHILOSOPHY STATEMENT